-I don’t intend to condemn modern medical science but had the author of Ecclesiastes lived among us today, he would have written that all the advancements in medical science are utterly meaningless because clearly the battles man kind has lost to deceases out number the ones it has won.
+I don’t intend to condemn modern medical science but had the author of Ecclesiastes lived among us today, he would have written that all the advancements in medical science are utterly meaningless because clearly, the battles mankind has lost to deceases outnumber the ones it has won.

-The Bible however tells us God is our divine healer and there’s hope to anyone that comes to him.
+The Bible, however, tells us God is our divine healer and there’s hope to anyone that comes to him.
 So today’s sermon is about how you can receive this healing.

-1. Why do I get sick?
+1. Why do I get Sick?

-Western medical science views the cause of sickness and disease as physiological and psychosomatic while eastern medicine teaches the loss of balance between the three basic elements of the human body known as air, bile and phlegm are responsible.
+Western medical science views the cause of sickness and disease as physiological and psychosomatic while eastern medicine teaches the loss of balance between the three basic elements of the human body known as air, bile, and phlegm are responsible.

 The Bible has a different argument.
 It tells spiritual causes are the underlying or basic problem, (note: the Bible acknowledges the proper use of medical care.
 Matthew 9:12; Luke 10:34; Colossians 4:14) These spiritual issues are 2 fold.
-First, the sin which has affected our spiritual and physical makeup, (John 5:14).
+First, is the sin that has affected our spiritual and physical makeup, (John 5:14).

-2. What is divine healing?
+2. What is Divine Healing?

-3. Why am I not healed?
+3. Why am I not Healed?

 Although the Bible has promised divine healing to those who ask, all of us come across accounts of people who were never healed.
-In the Bible we find three reasons why some people are not healed.
+In the Bible, we find three reasons why some people are not healed.

 We notice that the paralytic at the pool of Bethesda had become bitter with others, (“Sir, I have no one to put me into the pool when the water is stirred up.
 While I am trying to get into the water, someone else goes down there before me.” – John 5:7).
-Bitterness among the other things damages our relationship with God and keep his healing power away from us.
+Bitterness among the other things damages our relationship with God and keeps his healing power away from us.

-B. Unconfessed sin
+B. Unconfessed Sin

 Unconfessed sin is another reason why some people are not healed.
-It permits Satan to have a foot hold in me and hinder the work of the Holy Spirit in my life.
+It permits Satan to have a foothold in me and hinder the work of the Holy Spirit in my life.
 In Mark 2:1-12 the fact that Jesus granted forgiveness to the paralytic before he actually healed him confirms this argument.

 C. Glory of God

-4. What must I do?
+4. What must I Do?

-The answer is tricky unless you are a born again Christian.
+The answer is tricky unless you are a born-again Christian.
 Now Jesus’ ministry wasn’t limited to Jews.
 He blessed anyone that came to him given they believed, (Mark 7:25-30; Luke 7:1-10).
-As a Pastor I have eye-witnessed God healing many people regardless of their religion.
-Whether you are a Buddhist, Hindu, Muslim or even an atheist I am sure God will heal you if you just believe.
+As a Pastor, I have eye-witnessed God healing many people regardless of their religion.
+Whether you are a Buddhist, Hindu, Muslim, or even an atheist I am sure God will heal you if you just believe.
 But that’s not all.

 There are few things born again Christians can do if healing takes longer than their faith permits.